-2.4 Whereabouts Failures
+2.4 Whereabouts Failures by a Cricketer

-For a Cricketer in the National Registered Testing Pool, any combination of three Filing Failures and/or Missed Tests (as such terms are defined in the International Standard for Testing and Investigations) committed within a twelve-month period, whether declared by the National Cricket Federation or any other Anti-Doping Organisation with jurisdiction over the Cricketer (a "Whereabouts Failure"), shall constitute an anti-doping rule violation under this Article 2.4.
+For a Cricketer in the National Registered Testing Pool, any combination of three Filing Failures and/or Missed Tests (as such terms are defined in the International Standard for Results Management) committed within a twelve-month period, whether declared by the National Cricket Federation or any other Anti-Doping Organisation with authority over the Cricketer (a "Whereabouts Failure"), shall constitute an anti-doping rule violation under this Article 2.4.

-NOTE: A Filing Failure amounts to a failure to file whereabouts information in accordance with the International Standard for Testing and Investigations.
-A Missed Test constitutes a failure to be available for Testing at the declared whereabouts in accordance with the International Standard for Testing and Investigations.
+NOTE: A Filing Failure amounts to a failure to file whereabouts information in accordance with the International Standard for Results Management.
+A Missed Test constitutes a failure to be available for Testing at the declared whereabouts in accordance with the International Standard for Results Management..

-2.5 Tampering or Attempted Tampering with any part of Doping Control.
+2.5 Tampering or Attempted Tampering with any part of Doping Control by a Cricketer or other Person